 Melt butter over medium high heat in medium saucepan.
 Whisk in flour and cook, stirring frequently, until golden blonde, about 2 minutes.

-Gradually add in turkey drippings or stock and wine in a steady stream, whisking constantly.
+Gradually add in turkey drippings or stock in a steady stream, whisking constantly.
 Bring to a boil, reduce to a simmer, and cook until reduced to 3 cups, 10 to 15 minutes.

 Stir in heavy cream, sage, thyme, and rosemary.
 Continue to cook until warmed through, about 2 minutes.
 Season with salt and pepper to taste.
 Serve immediately or store in an airtight container in refrigerator for up to a week, reheating over medium-low heat before serving.